Sport Management '14

 “The courses I took and the experiences I was provided have served as the foundation of my career.
 These opportunities provided me a wide array of experiences and helped teach some of the fundamental principles I needed to begin in this field,” she said.

 Leonard has maintained a strong connection to Castleton and has a group of professors and coaches she keeps in contact with.
-Between all of the support from the athletic department and being a community advisor, Leonard had plenty of learning experiences that contributed to her success today.
+Between all of the support from the athletic department and serving as a community advisor, Leonard had plenty of learning experiences that contributed to her success today.

 Women’s Basketball Head Coach Tim Barrett and former Assistant Coach Jeff Weld were two people that Leonard credits with teaching her valuable lessons.